novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 case class Activation[T](x: Tensor[T], z: Tensor[T], a: Tensor[T])
 ```

-We have modeled network parameters as traits with implementations as case classes.
+We have modelled network parameters as traits with implementations as case classes.
 Later we use
 them to create an instance of the model.

 ```scala